ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 The tool can use different data sources.
 For an overview check: [https://labelstud.io/guide/storedata.html](https://labelstud.io/guide/storedata.html).
 As an example, Label Studio can directly connect to a GCP (storage bucket): [https://labelstud.io/guide/storage.html#Google-Cloud-Storage](https://labelstud.io/guide/storage.html#Google-Cloud-Storage).
-Unfortunately this did not seem to work outside of the VPC.
-This is probably due to a rights issue.
+Out of the box, this did not seem to work outside of the VPC.
+This is probably due to incorrect roles/permissions.

 Data can be imported using the GUI or using an API.
 Files up to 200Mb are supposed to work, although it started failing above 50Mb using the GUI.